 - UPEI Panther Academy Instructors are university students chosen for their maturity, ability to relate to children, and leadership skills.
-Instructors take part in High-Five training along with CPR/First Aid/AED training and take part in an extensive learning week led by our Programming Coordinator to prepare them for the summer.
+Instructors are CPR/First Aid/AED certified and take part in an extensive learning week led by our Panther Academy Coordinator to prepare them for the summer.

 What to bring